niklaushirt/aiops-install_2.1_public/README_INSTALLATION.md

 ### Create NOI Ops Integration

-Do this for Bookinfo, Sockshop and Kubetoy
+Do this for Bookinfo, RobotShop and Kubetoy

 Create Ops Integration